Yow! Technical Service Disasters!!

 January 29, 2003:

 YUCK!!
 Got in a mixer with intermittent channel issues that was covered with cat or dog hair!
 The customer who owns the unit said that his CAT sleeps on the face of it.
 He told me that HIS CAT is VERY CLEAN and has always slept on it and doesn't believe this would have caused any failures.
-Check out the underside of the faceplate! -- Uh, Can anyone say CAT PISS??
+Check out the underside of the faceplate! -- Uh, Really?
+PET PEE-PEE!!
 Sometimes, I wonder why I get talked into taking these units in....
 I knew I "smelled" trouble. -marty

 Write us with your questions or comments!